regerj/jacobs_register_helper/README.md

 ```

 Adding this to the approach mitigates the need for looking up the magic numbers each time, but it introduces it's own set of problems.

+### Pros
+1. Standard defined behaviour.

+### Cons
 1. Potential name conflicts.
-For example, some bit fields have extremely common names like `LINK_WIDTH` which would collide.
+For example, some bit fields have extremely common names like `link_width` which would collide.
 You could mitigate this with more verbose names, but that can't be the best solution...
 2. Misuse of these constants for different registers.
 The constant definition file which contains all of these magic numbers will likely contain the constants for a number of different registers, possibly dozens or hundreds.
 There is nothing preventing you from unintentionally using a constant meant for, say, the Device Status register on a Link Capabilites register, which could cause disasterous effects.
 3. No code insights into the contents of the register.
 This approach still requires you to reference the documentation every time you go to access a member of a register, in order to know what fields are present, and infer from that the names of the constants you would need to use.
 This could potentially be mitigated by organizing your constant defines such that they are grouped by the register which owns them, which could be described in a comment above the constants.
 This would mean you no longer have to reference the documentation, but you would have to find the register in the constant header file.
 There has got to be a more robust solution...

 You could provide MACROs to simplify the access to certain fields, perhaps it might look something like this:

 ```cpp
 // pcie_registers.h